sakcret/jmypuzzle/README.txt

 http://www.enova-tech.net/lab/jMyPuzzle

-JMyPuzzle V-0.1
+JMyPuzzle V-0.2

-JMyPuzzle is an image carousel written in Javascript and based on the Jquery framework.
-To make it work you must have a copy of jquery in your website directories.
+JMyPuzzle is an word puzzle written in Javascript and based on the Jquery library.
+To make it work you must have a copy of jquery in your website directories, or use the jquery CDN.

 ### How do I install JMyPuzzle ?